Wrede/BNN-LFI/README.md

 - Moving average of order 2 (MA2)
 - Lotka-volterra (LV), discrete and stochastic population model

-Each folder has a couple of jupyter notebooks:
+Each folder has a couple of jupyter notebooks and scripts:

 - experiments.ipynb:

-    Running parameter inference experiments using the proposed methodology Bayesian Convolutional NN (BCNN) and using SNPE-C
+    Running parameter inference experiments using the proposed methodology Bayesian Convolutional NN (BCNN), SNPE-C and ABC-SMC

 - abc_smc.ipynb:

-    Performs ABC-SMC parameter inference
+    More interactive ABC-SMC parameter inference

 - plotting.ipynb:

     Plots figure based on the results from above.
-Obs. that not all figures can be generated due to result dataset not being included in this repository.